Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Simulation Results

 In Fig. \ref{fig5}, we investigate the performances of the algorithms in a more complex scenario, where the multicasting of each message over each channel may consume up to 5 time slots, i.e., $T_{n,m}\in\{1,2,\cdots,5\}$.
-In this scenario, the schedule decision at each time slot must also satisfy the time-varying constraints in \eqref{con:cmc1}.
+In this scenario, the scheduling decision at each time slot must also satisfy the time-varying constraints in \eqref{con:cmc1}.
 We evaluate various algorithms in Fig. \ref{fig5}(a), where WP and RR algorithms are not plotted since their performances are too bad.
-DE-MAPPO again converges faster than MAPPO and achieves comparable average reward to MAPPO and Upper bound {\bf (P5-1)}.
-In Fig. \ref{fig5}(b), the tradeoff curve of DE-MAPPO is again close to MAPPO and Upper bound {\bf (P5-1)}.
+DE-MAPPO again converges faster than MAPPO and achieves comparable average reward to MAPPO and upper bound {\bf (P5-1)}.
+In Fig. \ref{fig5}(b), the tradeoff curve of DE-MAPPO is again close to those of MAPPO and upper bound {\bf (P5-1)}.
 These results demonstrate the superiority and effectiveness of DE-MAPPO when dealing with MDPs characterized by large discrete action spaces and both time-varying and time-invariant constraints.

-In Fig. \ref{fig6}, we consider the 10 messages and 10 channels case with a linear latency penalty function of $p_n(\tau)=\tau$.
+In Fig. \ref{fig6}, we consider the case of 10 messages and 10 channels with a linear latency penalty function $p_n(\tau)=\tau$.
 The results are similar to those in Fig. \ref{fig5}, which demonstrates the effectiveness of DE-MAPPO in scenarios with a general latency penalty function.